Viktor Yanukovych: Prime Minister (2002–2004)

-In foreign affairs, Yanukovych's cabinet was considered to be politically close to Russia, although declaring support for Ukrainian membership in the European Union.
-Although Yanukovych's parliamentary coalition was not supporting Ukrainian membership in the North Atlantic Treaty Organization (NATO), his cabinet agreed to the commission of Ukrainian troops to the Iraq War in support of the United States' War on Terrorism.
+In foreign affairs, Yanukovych's cabinet was considered to be politically close to Russia, promoting the creation of the Single Economic Space, but at the same time declared support for Ukrainian membership in the European Union.
+Although Yanukovych's parliamentary coalition was not supporting Ukrainian membership in the North Atlantic Treaty Organization (NATO), his cabinet agreed to the commission of Ukrainian troops to the Iraq War in support of the United States' war on terrorism.
+Yanukovych also supported Ukraine's membership in the World Trade Organization.
+During the Tuzla Island crisis in 2003, Yanukovych held negotiations with Russian prime minister Mikhail Kasyanov, as a result of which an agreement was reached to remove Ukrainian border guards from the island in exchange for Russia stopping the construction of its dam.
+However, Yanukovych later denied that removal of border troops was part of the agreement, and Ukrainian guards remained on the island.